LOST & FOUND

 OLIVE TREE BEREAVEMENT

 Olive Tree wants to provide a place of encouragement and to help you find peace and acceptance, instead of hiding behind a closed door.
-Our group will provide support on the first Tuesday of the month, from 6p-8p.
+Bereaved parents Jona and Jonathan will welcome you into their home on the first Tuesday of the month, from 6p-8p.
+Jonathan is really good at talking to bereaved fathers and has a good message.
 There will be a small meal provided.

 THE LULLABY FUND